US STOCKS-Futures indicate positive start to third quarter

 NEW YORK, July 1 U.S. stock index futures rose

-year by building on the strongest first half of any year since
+of the year by building on the strongest first half of any year

 Reserve bond-buying stimulus program, which helped take major